Active Substance: exenatide

-The most common side effects seen with Bydureon were mainly problems affecting the stomach and gut (nausea (feeling sick) and diarrhoea).
-Nausea was the most common single side effect, which was mainly seen at the start of treatment and decreased over time.
-In addition, reactions at the site of injection (itching and redness), low blood sugar levels (when used with a sulphonylurea) and headache occurred.
-Most side effects were mild to moderate in intensity.
-For the full list of all side effects and restrictions with Bydureon, see the package leaflet.
+The most common side effects with Bydureon are nausea (feeling sick) and diarrhoea.
+Nausea occurs mainly at the start of treatment and decreases over time.
+In addition, reactions at the site of injection (itching and redness), low blood sugar levels (when used with a sulphonylurea) and headache occur.
+Most side effects are mild to moderate in intensity.
+For the full list of side effects and restrictions with Bydureon, see the package leaflet.

-The CHMP noted that the benefits of Bydureon, such as its effect on reducing the levels of HbA1c, compare well with those of comparator medicines and that its side effects are manageable.
-The CHMP therefore decided that Bydureon’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The European Medicines Agency noted that the benefits of Bydureon, such as its effect on reducing the levels of HbA1c, compare well with those of comparator medicines and that its side effects are manageable.
+The Agency therefore decided that Bydureon’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Bydureon

 The European Commission granted a marketing authorisation valid throughout the European Union for Bydureon on 17 June 2011.